 - Exchanges handle a lot of cash or crypto deposits and withdrawals.

-Bittrex also seem very committed to providing strong security, and proudly state that they “incorporate multiple layers of protection, using the most reliable and effective security technologies available to keep your funds secure”.
+Bittrex seem very committed to providing strong security, and proudly state that they “incorporate multiple layers of protection, using the most reliable and effective security technologies available to keep your funds secure”.

 They also have a 99.95% uptime rate, which is great and shows how reliable the trading engine is.